metabase/metabase/docs/permissions/data-sandboxes.md

 To **restrict columns** as well as rows, use a custom sandbox (also known as an advanced sandbox).
 A custom sandbox displays the results of a saved SQL question in place of your original table.

-For example, say your original Accounts table includes the columns: ID, Email, Plan, and Created At.
-If you want to hide the Email column, you can create a "Sandboxed Accounts" SQL question with the columns: ID, Plan, and Created At.
+For example, say your original Accounts table includes the columns: `ID`, `Email`, `Plan`, and `Created At`.
+If you want to hide the Email column, you can create a "Sandboxed Accounts" SQL question with the columns: `ID`, `Plan`, and `Created At`.

 A custom sandbox will display the "Sandboxed Accounts" question result instead of the original Accounts table, to a specific group, everywhere that Accounts is used in Metabase.